-4. Dogs: Dogs are low-growth, low-share businesses and products.
-They may generate enough cash to maintain themselves but do not promise to be large sources of cash.

-- The company must determine the role of each SBUs and build one of 4 strategies - Invest more to build share. - Invest just enough to hold the share. - Milk short-term cash flow by harvesting share. - Sell it or phase it out by divesting share.
+- 4. Dogs: Dogs are low-growth, low-share businesses and products.
+They may generate enough cash to maintain themselves but do not promise to be large sources of cash. - o The company must determine the role of each SBUs and build one of 4 strategies - Invest more to build share. (used for promising question marks) - Invest just enough to hold the share.(used for stars) - Milk short-term cash flow by harvesting share.(used for cash cows) - Sell it or phase it out by divesting share.(used for unpromising question marks and dogs)

-• SBU's may continually change types to get more stars and eventual cash cows to finance others.
+SBU's may continually change types to get more stars and eventual cash cows to finance others.